Helicopter crashes into Manhattan skyscraper | DW | 10.06.2019

 The New York City Fire Department (FDNY) said on Twitter that they were operating at the scene in Manhattan following a crash landing.

-Smoke was scene billowing out from the rooftop of the building but the fire was soon brought under control by the emergency services.
+Smoke was seen billowing out from the rooftop of the building but the fire was soon brought under control by the emergency services.

 "The fire has been extinguished.
 There is currently one fatality reported," tweeted the FDNY.